TheGoncaloSilva/bridge_server/README.md

 ## Documentation

 Documentation is a special part of any project, so in every package, class and methods created, I made sure to write good comments and information that can be easily updated, auto-generated and compiled into one easily readable file.
 For that, I chose the [pdoc3](https://pypi.org/project/pdoc3/) auto documentation tool.
-With this tool I just needed to write comments in the [google styleguide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) and those comments were then compiled into html files.
+With this tool I just needed to write comments in the [google styleguide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) and those comments arew« then compiled into html files.
 Once a commit is executed the github action will auto generate the documentation and upload it to the `docs/assignment-2---bingo-19` folder, where it can be executed via a browser.

 * If you wish to manually execute the auto-documentation, execute the following command:
   ```bash